HORNETJOE/Database/README.md

 ![ERD flowchart](https://github.com/HORNETJOE/Database/blob/master/ERD.png)

 /////////////////////////////////////////////////////////////////////////////////////////////////////
+The code below was used to create the database.

 #### Insert
-This command is used to insert values and data into tables.

 INSERT INTO ENEMIES VALUES( 1, 50,'MAGE', 150,'HEALTHY' );

 /////////////////////////////////////////////////////////////////////////////////////////////////////

 #### Create
-This command is used to create new tables with new values.

 CREATE TABLE ENEMIES( ID INT NOT NULL PRIMARY KEY, LEVEL INT NOT NULL, NAME VARCHAR(50) NOT NULL, DAMAGE FLOAT NOT NULL, HP FLOAT NOT NULL );